AxelBanderet/sigfox-blockchain/readme.md

 # A Sigfox IoT Blockchain application with Microsoft Azure

 ## Introduction
-DRAFT [Sigfox 0G network allows to collect unprecedent amount of data.
-However, we have seen that this data does not mean anything if not correctly used.
-It needs to be treated, refined, processed, correlated .. and once done in the appropriate way, it is then also bringing an unprecedent amount of value.
-That is why Sigfox-based successfull value propositions are never only about collecting the data but more importantly about creating value from it.
+Sigfox 0G network allows to collect unprecedent amount of data from wide types of unreachable sources so far.
+However, it appears that this huge amount of information does not reveal a worth related level of value unless it has been processed in a proper way.
+Once correctly compiled, it becomes so interesting to observe how this data can bring an unprecedent amount of value.
+This is the power of IoT and this is also why Sigfox-based successfull value propositions are never only about collecting the data but more importantly about extracting and creating value from it.

-On the other hand, Blockchain has emerged in the past decades as one of the most incredible technology.

-Retail, Smart Insurance, Industry 4.0, Cold Chain Monitoring..]

-BENEFITS OF SMART CONTRACT AND BLOCKCHAIN
+On the other hand, Blockchain has emerged in the past decades as one of the most useful and democratized technology.
+So many applications in multitude of markets are now using it.
+A Blockchain is a serie of blocks of information linked by cryptographic hashes which are distributed on a network of nodes.
+Each of them has a local copy of the blockchain and verify the new blocks by reaching an agreed consensus.
+Hence, the Blockchain becomes a public distributed ledger of information which is inherently immutable, transparent and secure.
+This is how it defines a new way of storing and exchanging the information and certainly explains why this technology has been and is still the pillar of cryptocurrencies.

+But what if we were storing IoT data in a Blockchain?

+Following this growth potential, several edge tehnologies have been developed on top of the Blockchain.
+Smart Contracts are one of those.
+The concept is basically to pre-define some logical rules and actions that will be triggered depending on the data processed within the Blockchain.
+Among others, it allows to use as an input the Blockchain data and to define modular automatic, instantaneous, administrative-free actions based on it.

+We are now able to draw the goal of this article:
+Deploy a Blockchain based application fed by a Sigfox IoT device wich triggers Smart Contract related actions.

 ## Architecture